-Advocate for high-quality pedestrian and bike access to Roeding Park with Olive and Belmont Avenue overcrossings of the rail corridor at the district's western edge.
-Explore opportunities for a separate bike and pedestrian overcrossing linking the Tower District with Roeding Park.
+Advocate for high-quality pedestrian and bike access to Roeding Park at Olive Avenue rail corridor overcrossing at the District's western edge.

 POS 3 RECOGNIZE THAT STREETS SERVE AS PUBLIC OPEN SPACE AND PROVIDE FOR THEIR IMPROVEMENT IN TOWER DISTRICT.